nop33/si/src/content/blog/sis-plans-to-support-our-common-agenda/index.md

 1. Provide expert input on existential risk, future generations and institutional design through written submissions, studies, briefings, retreats and more.
 2. Foster diplomatic support for future-oriented ideas by member-states, NGO and other stakeholders by briefing them and coordinating their engagement through bilateral meetings, retreats, and more.

-F﻿or more detail and comments, see [this document.](https://docs.google.com/document/d/190UesWJftZdlL20kfylXnxYJ-VQnJTpBJwzQt5ZAxXk/)
+For more detail and comments, see [this document.](https://docs.google.com/document/d/190UesWJftZdlL20kfylXnxYJ-VQnJTpBJwzQt5ZAxXk/)